Return to Syria

 For the latest information on services inside Syria, check the UNHCR site: Syria is home.
 If you were a Syrian refugee who has recently returned to Syria, and need information about services provided or supported by UNHCR, please call UNHCR Syria’s call center on 📞 01121812333.

-Important update for refugees planning to cross to Syria via Masnaa
+Important information on official border crossings for refugees planning to cross to Syria

-• UNHCR continues to monitor the situation closely with colleagues in Syria and will share updates once the status of Masnaa crossing changes.
+- UNHCR continues to monitor the situation closely with colleagues in Syria.

-The Government of Lebanon has introduced facilitation measures for Syrians and Palestinian refugees from Syria wishing to depart via land border crossing points through 30 June 2026.
+The Government of Lebanon has introduced facilitation measures for Syrians and Palestinian refugees from Syria wishing to depart via land border crossing points through 30 July 2026.
+GSO has announced this will be the last extension.
 If you previously entered Lebanon legally or illegally and have exceeded your authorized length of stay, you may depart through land border crossing points without paying any fees or penalties and without re-entry bans.
+These measures apply only to individuals who entered Lebanon on or before 30 July 2026; entries into Lebanon after 30 July 2026 are not included in the waiver and may be subject to fines and penalties upon exit.
 NOTE: Anyone who uses these border measures to return to Syria will have their UNHCR file in Lebanon closed and can pursue services and assistance in Syria instead (Syria is Home).
 For more information, visit the General Directorate of General Security website or call 1717.

 Given the changing situation in Syria, this page will be updated as new information is available.
 For more information on UNHCR’s position on returns under the current situation, see the section on “General Information” below.